-This week (1-7 June), it's National Volunteers' Week - a time to say thank you for the contribution millions of people make across the UK through volunteering.
-This week, we'll be celebrating some of our volunteers on our social media channels.
+In June, we celebrated National Volunteers' Week - a time to say thank you for the contribution millions of people make across the UK through volunteering.
+In June we celebrated some of our volunteers on our social media channels.

 During 2020, for obvious reasons, some activities had to be put on hold.
 But despite the challenges of lockdown, our colleagues spent 509 hours volunteering during work time for good causes - scroll down to read some of the things our colleagues had to say, along with some case studies from the last year.

 “I feel happy when I can help others, we’re all so busy in everyday life that we don’t have time to think or breathe sometimes.
 With volunteering, it gives me that time to reflect on what I have and how fortunate I am with the opportunities I’ve had and the chance to work hard to achieve my goals.
 It allows me to focus on what’s important.”

 "Not only did PFG give me the time back to volunteer and help my local PTFA run a digital campaign to promote and support their annual scarecrow trail; we raised so much money that PFG match funded the full amount of £500 to the school, which was the last bit they needed to fund an outdoor classroom.
 The kids have absolutely loved it!"

 Rebecca Kelly, Brand and Content Lead